SteveCaruso/grid/classes/intro-to-grid.md

 7. **Project Management & Collaboration** – Industry workflows, teamwork, and communication skills.
 8. **Portfolio & Resume Basics** – Introduction to building a professional portfolio and resume, to be revisted in the Portfolio class.
 9. **Networking & Industry Engagement** – Connecting with professionals, online presence, and career strategies.
-10. **Trends & Innovations in PROGRAM** – Exploration of emerging technologies and industry shifts, followed up in Current Issues class.
+10. **Trends & Innovations in GRID** – Exploration of emerging technologies and industry shifts, followed up in Current Issues class.
 11. **Freelancing & Entrepreneurship** – Understanding independent career paths and business basics.
 12. **Guest Speaker & Industry Insights** – Q&A with an industry professional on career growth and opportunities.
 13. **Student Presentations** – Sharing academic and career goals, portfolio progress, and takeaways.